strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **Pinned Cards**: Certain cards are designated as "pinned" and cannot be dragged.
 This is achieved by disabling the `useSortable` hook for those specific items (`disabled: true`).
 They act as fixed anchors in the layout.
 -   **Reordering with Guardrails**:
     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Guardrail Logic**: The `onDragEnd` handler must contain logic to prevent reordering pinned items.
-If a user attempts to drop an item into a position occupied by a pinned item, the operation should be cancelled or reverted.
+A non-pinned item cannot be dropped into a position that is at or after the first pinned item in the list.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
 To maintain a clean UI, highlights primarily use rings without background fills.
     -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
 This is the universal style for all non-destructive drop actions.
     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).